Rocks, Routes, and a Toddler

 Day Five: Rest Day, New Camp, Alabama Hills

-Moving camp with a toddler belongs to its own category of adventure, mostly because every item you just unpacked needs to go back in the van while someone small offers you rocks she has found in the dirt.
+Moving camp with a toddler belongs to its own category of adventure, mostly because every item you just unpacked needs to go back in the van while your toddler offers you every rock she has found in the dirt.
 A patented toddler distraction system helps.
 I recommend magnatiles and a snack you have been hiding until exactly this moment.
 We loaded up and drove south toward Alabama Hills, some of the most visually dramatic and easily accessible camping in the area.

 The competition for spots is real.
 Years of overcrowding led to closures, so even though we arrived early, we drove around a while before landing somewhere that made us all stop mid-sentence.
 There are no amenities here beyond the occasional pit toilet.
 We came prepared with food, water, and a plan for packing out waste.
 In a place this staggeringly beautiful, the lack of amenities feels like a minor inconvenience, and the hassle pays for itself.